Schema Markup Example

 2. Mobile Checkout

 If you sell online, mobile checkout is critical.
-Single-page checkout, guest checkout, multiple payment options, and clear progress indicators increase completion.
+Single-page checkout, guest checkout, multiple payment options, and clear progress indicators all lift completion.

 3. Readable Text

 16px minimum font size.
-Line height of 1.5+.
+Line height of 1.5 or more.
 Good contrast.
-Don't force users to pinch-zoom to read.
+Don't make users pinch-zoom to read.

-Full-screen pop-ups destroy mobile UX.
-If you use them, allow easy dismissal and don't show on exit intent on mobile.
+Full-screen pop-ups wreck mobile UX.
+If you use them, make them easy to dismiss and skip exit-intent triggers on mobile.

 Mobile Performance Optimization